akashrl/K-Means-Clustering-Algorithm/README.md

 **Score function:** Within-cluster sum of squared error was used (where rk is the centroid of cluster Ck, d is the distance function.).

-The python script should take three arguments as input:
+The python script takes three arguments as input:

 **1. trainingDataFileName:** corresponds to a subset of the data that should be used as the training set for your algorithm.

 **2. K:** the value of k to use when clustering.